dthaler/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `DATA` (Data) `g7:HEAD-SOUR-DATA`

-The electronic data source or digital repository from which this dataset was exported.
+The database, electronic data source, or digital repository from which this dataset was exported.
-The payload is the name of that source, with substructures providing additional details about the source (not the export).
+The payload is the name of the database, electronic data source, or digital repository, with substructures providing additional details about it (not about the export).

 #### `DATE` (Date) `g7:DATE`

 The principal date of the subject of the superstructure.
 The payload is a `DateValue`.

+When the superstructure is an event, the principal date indicates when the event took place.

+When the superstructure is an attribute, the principal date indicates when the attribute was observed, asserted, or applied.
+A date period might put bounds on the attributes applicability, but other date forms assume that the attribute may have also applied on other dates too.

+When the superstructure is a `g7:SOUR-DATA`, the principal date indicates when the data was entered into the source; or, for a source like a website that changes over time, a date on which the source contained the data.

 See `DATE_VALUE` for more details.